11/Interview-Prep-Notes/linked_list.md

 ### How to handle the situation
 A very common one size fits all approach is to use three nodes to iterate through a list: `tail`, a pointer that keeps track of the last node we touched;
 `cur` a pointer that keeps track of the current node we are working with; and `front`, the next node we are going to interact with.
+By having all three of these nodes, we can handle of the above conditions.

 ### The Code